PhillHenry/accelerate_devops/hugo/content/blog/tickets_please.md

 It's the same in the world of development.
 Some want everything in its right place before work begins.
 Others accept flexibility.

-For most machine learning projects, change comes with the territory.
-Often, what may appear to be a straightforward piece of work actually turns out to be quite tricky and goal posts subtly shift during development.
+For most software projects, change comes with the territory.
+Often, what may appear to be a straightforward piece of work actually turns out to be quite tricky and goalposts subtly shift during development.

 The reason for this is often the data.
 Few people know it intimately before work begins, at least as far as the new requirements are concerned.
-And ask any data scientist what s/he thinks of the quality of their data (seriously, try it!).
+And ask any data engineer what s/he thinks of the quality of their data (seriously, try it!).
 They’ll generally tell you it sucks.

 As a result, there will be a back-and-forth with the business over what is to be done, what assumptions are acceptable and what consequences there may or may not be for the final product.